 This is the real purpose of the class, the one to which all others are subordinate.

 Students are often shocked by this.
 Most if not all of their teachers simply tell them what is true and make little attempt to explain why it is true.
 (I don't blame their teachers.
 This is how they were taught.)
-Students thus come to believe, even if only implicitly, that no explanation is possible; all all just is.
+Students thus come to believe, even if only implicitly, that no explanation is possible; they've come to believe that it all just is.
 (I've heard it put just this way many times.
 I sometimes ask on the first day of class why the Pythagorean Theorem is true.
-Students find the question strange, as if its never occurred to them.
+Students find the question strange, as if it's never occurred to them.
 They say it "just is" or that it's true "because the teacher said so".)
 I'm an enemy of this, and I intend to make my students enemies of it too.
 They deserve more.
 They crave more.
 They want to know all the why's; and since we can give it to them, we must.

 So, the purpose of the class is to explain.
 But what does it mean to explain?
 My answer: to explain is to derive (or, if you like, deduce).
 Derive from what?
 From that which is already known.

-So in the chain of derivations we have to come to an end.
-Moreover, that end point must be something itself that is known; for if not, its uncertainty infects everything derived from it.
+So in the chain of derivations we must come to an end.
+Moreover, that end point must be something that is itself known; for if not, its uncertainty infects everything derived from it.

 Those endpoints, those foundations if you like, are not known through something else.
 Instead they are known through themselves; or, as the philosophers say, they are self-evident.
 In mathematics, we call these self-evident foundations "postulates"; and of course we call what's derived from them "theorems".